 Currently, our personal records system only allows us to record your gender as male or female.
 However, if you identify as a non-binary gender, we can add a note to your personal record about your gender details.

 You don’t have to update your gender details.
-It is your choice.
+It's your choice.

 How to update your details

-If you want us to update your gender details, you need to provide us with one of the following supporting documents, a:
+If you want us to update your gender details, you need to provide us with 1 of the following supporting documents, a:

 - statement from a Registered Medical Practitioner or Registered Psychologist verifying your gender

-- valid Australian Government travel document, such as a valid passport specifying your preferred gender
+- valid Australian Government travel document, such as a valid passport showing your preferred gender

-- state or territory birth certificate which specifies your preferred gender, or
+- state or territory birth certificate showing your preferred gender

 Where to update your details